Imagine this: Better training. More agents. Streamlined technology. A vacation. You name it, you get it.

 A study from The Strategic Journal of Business & Change Management found that clear KPIs lead to better performance at work.
 Teams who work toward a clear, shared set of service KPIs prove to be more productive and engaged at work.
 And that productivity leads to fewer losses for your bosses.
 (Ahh, a good rhyme gets me every time.)

 Setting goals and expectations for your team, then showing agents their progress, keeps them from running for the door.
-And, looping your agents in on how they’re performing hikes productivity and encourages faster (more accurate resolutions).
-All this saves you dollars spent on cost per contact, FCR, lost productivity and sick days from burnt out agents.
+And, looping your agents in on how they’re performing against key metrics improves productivity and encourages faster (more accurate resolutions).

 2. Look to your cost-saving metrics to further strengthen ROI.

-Since you can tie metrics like FCR and AHT back to business costs – like your FTE costs and cost per contact – start with incremental improvements to these metrics.
+Since you can tie metrics like FCR and AHT back to business costs, start with incremental improvements to these metrics.
 Can you bump AHT down by 1%?
-What about FCR?
+What about FCR (or ACR – FCR’s better-looking sister)?

 When you coach agents to focus on these cost-saving metrics, you cut operational costs to boost net profits from your revenue.
 In fact, a friend of ours recently told us that after moving agents home and giving agents the right suite of tools (and the support they need) they dropped AHT by 4% in about two weeks.
 That 4% drop is projected to add $760k back to their bottom line this year.